boutell/tome/README.md

 * "Virtual DOM" haha.
 No, but seriously, we should update a virtual terminal and calculate what changes are really needed in `draw`.
 Make this finally feel good over ssh.
 DONE
 * Find and Replace DONE
-* Fix the delay before entering select mode with ESC works
+* Fix the delay before entering select mode with ESC works DONE
 * Continuous parsing so indent is performant
 * Parens-aware indent
 * String-aware indent